Everything You Need To Know About Starting A Real Estate Brokerage

 Unless you have startup capital and experience, we recommend beginning with a minimum viable brokerage.

-This means you’ll launch with a minimum investment and the basic infrastructure in place.
+This means you’ll launch with a minimum investment and the basic infrastructure.
 Doing so allows you to adapt quickly and scale appropriately.

-When you first start, you will probably perform the duties of both a real estate agent and brokerage owner.
+When you first start, you will probably perform the duties of a real estate agent and a brokerage owner.
 You’ll need to find leads and market properties, organize tours, and facilitate transactions.

 This is beneficial at the beginning of your journey as it eliminates agent fees.
 You also get to keep all the profit and reinvest it in your business.
 The downside is that doing everything yourself means growth will be slower.

-At some point, you may want to hire real estate agents to work for you.
-The more people you recruit, the more deals you can close and the more commission you can earn.
+You may want to hire real estate agents to work for you.
+The more people you recruit, the more deals you can close, and the more commission you can earn.

 You should create a real estate business plan with detailed financial projections.
-This ensures you have an understanding of how much cash you need to operate and how many sales you must make to earn this money.
+This ensures you understand how much cash you need to operate and how many sales you must make to earn this money.

-The amount of cash you need quickly rises if you want to open a brick-and-mortar location.
-You will have to factor in the cost of office space, furnishing, and labor.
+The cash you need quickly rises if you want to open a brick-and-mortar location.
+You must factor in office space, furnishing, and labor costs.

 You’ll also need to address how you will finance these costs within your business plan.